MirjamCa/Thesis/README.md

 Horizon, and Patient Delays* by Sara Ceschia and Andrea Schaerf.
 Journal of Scheduling (2016) 19:377 (https://doi.org/10.1007/s10951-014-0407-8).

-We would like to thank Yi-Hang Zhu, Tulio Toffolo, Wim Vancroonenburg and Greet Vanden Berghe for reporting to us some bugs on the computation of the solution cost.
+## Update (July, 2018)

+As pointed out by Yi-Hang Zhu, Tulio Toffolo, Wim Vancroonenburg and Greet Vanden Berghe, there were some bugs on the computation of the solution cost.
 The source code and the validator have been corrected accordingly and we re-run all the experiments, whose results are reported on the tables below.

 ## Generator